2011 Vancouver Stanley Cup riot: Financial losses

-CBC News reported that the destruction caused by the rioters was worse than the riot that followed the Canucks loss in Game 7 of the 1994 Stanley Cup Finals, particularly the looting aspects.
-Early estimates suggested the losses due to vandalism, theft, and damage to property to be nearly $4.2 million.
+CBC News reported that the destruction caused by the rioters was worse than the 1994 riot, which cost around $1.1 million in damages.
+In 2016, B.C.'s crown prosecutors estimated that the riots cost $9 million, with damages costing around $4 million, and extra staffing costs for prosecution totaling around $5 million.
 Several large-scale stores such as London Drugs, The Bay, Sears Canada and Future Shop were among many that were looted.